C

 0%

-β€’ Staking rewards taxed as ordinary income federally; no state tax.
+β€’ Staking rewards treated as ordinary income federally only.

-β€’ No state-specific income tax rules for cryptocurrency activities.
+β€’ No state income tax rules for crypto.

 Reporting Requirements

-β€’ No crypto transactions or gains need reporting to South Dakota.
+β€’ No reporting required to South Dakota for crypto.

 Special Notes